A smelting and refining agreement is a critical piece of PTM's Waterberg Project puzzle - Miningmx

 “We know what the terms are, we know who the counter-party is, we’re in detailed documentation,” he told Miningmx earlier this month.
 That’s all good and well but a critical piece is missing which is the processing contract.

-Only a couple of companies have smelting and refining technology in South Africa: Anglo American Platinum is one; Impala Platinum (Implats) is another.
-(Northam Platinum exports its concentrate to Germany.)
+Only a few companies have smelting and refining technology in South Africa: Anglo American Platinum is one; Impala Platinum (Implats) is another; a third is Sibanye-Stillwater which actually has spare capacity.
+(Northam Platinum exports its concentrate to Germany).
 Implats also has a 15% stake in the Waterberg Project and is likely to follow its rights if Jones gets a lending deal.

 It makes sense that Implats is first in line with the processing contract through its Impala Refining Services (IRS), but it’s worth pointing out that capacity is tight and that a degree of capital spending will be required to expand IRS to meet the particular requirements of Waterberg Project ore, heavy in base metals.